 - Inspire Active Citizenship!

-- ECOS Resource Center- a collaborative office and community space for sustainability and service at SOU.
+- Student Sustainability Center- a collaborative office and community space for sustainability and service at SOU.

-- Real Food Challenge SOU - Helping to shift SOU's food toward more fair, ecologically sound, humane, and local.
+- SOU Real Food Commitment - Helping to shift SOU's food toward more fair, ecologically sound, humane, and local.
 SOU is committing to achieve 20% "real food" by 2023!
 Check out the Real Food Challenge website for more information on this national project.

 - ECOS Community Garden - where students and community members can rent low-cost plots to practice organic gardening; located adjacent to parking Lot 36 on the corner of Henry St. and South Mountain Ave.
-Email email@example.com to find out more.
+Email email@example.com with questions.
+To find out more and sign-up for our new gardener interest list, please visit our on-line sign-up form at www.tinyurl.com/ecosgarden.

 - Transportation Options in partnership with Rogue Valley Transportation District, we encourage the SOU community to drive less.
 Visit the Transportation Options page!

-- ECOS Dish Loan Program, a FREE alternative for SOU clubs, organizations, and departments to borrow plates, bowls, cups, mugs and utensils for their events.
+- SOU Dish Loan Program, a FREE alternative for SOU clubs, organizations, and departments to borrow plates, bowls, cups, mugs and utensils for their events.
 Visit the Dish Loan site to learn more

 - Earth Week, Zero Waste Week, and more events and celebrations!